kossiitkgp/KWoC-Frontend/public/faq.md

 - What to do,if my stats are not being updated?

-  Wait for 24 hours,then contact us via admin@kossiitkgp.org.
+  Stats are only counted once coding period starts.
+Check if the any of the above condition are satisfied, if the problem still persists contact us via admin@kossiitkgp.org.

   PS - The main aim of stats was to provide encouragement but not create a competitive atmosphere.